Business intelligence in marketing:

 Business intelligence for marketing: top 7 use cases

-The marketing team can track customer lifetime value to focus their efforts more effectively, target the most profitable customers, and identify new audiences worth engaging with.
+Marketing specialists can track customer lifetime value (CLV) to direct their efforts more effectively, target the most profitable customers, and identify new audiences worth engaging with.

 Marketing BI adopters can determine the best-performing marketing tactics to focus on the most effective methods, abandon or revamp marketing strategies, optimize marketing budget allocation, and identify cost-saving opportunities.

-Using BI, marketers can get a 360-degree customer view with data from different heterogeneous sources and use it to personalize multi-channel interactions and marketing activities, allocate marketing efforts more wisely, and create customer journey maps.
+Using BI, marketers can get a 360-degree customer view with the data collected from different heterogeneous sources, create customer journey maps, and personalize interactions and activities across various marketing channels.

-Marketers can gain a deep understanding of the target market, the most profitable customer segments, a potential customer base, customer feedback and sentiment, and competitor offering and let the product management team know about the spotted gaps in the market.
+Marketers can gain a deep understanding of the target market, identify the most profitable customer segments and a potential customer base, analyze customer needs, their feedback and sentiment, and competitor offerings to inform the product management team about the spotted gaps in the market.

-Marketing specialists can easily research market trends and competitor marketing campaigns and conduct an advanced analysis of a competitor’s audience.
-Using this information, they can assess competitors’ marketing practices for specific channels, find new customer segments, and adjust current marketing efforts (change pricing, increase marketing spend for a particular channel, target different demographics, etc.).
+Marketing specialists can research market trends and competitor marketing campaigns as well as conduct an advanced analysis of a competitor’s audience to find new customer segments and adjust current marketing efforts.

-Companies can use disparate data on marketing performance (website visits, goal completion rates, leads, conversion rates, and ROI) to create new campaigns, merchandising activities, and loyalty programs or refine the existing ones.
+Companies can analyze their marketing effort efficiency by tracking website traffic, goal completion rates, leads, conversion rates, and marketing ROI, create new campaigns, and plan merchandising activities and loyalty programs.

 Contact us